Boltzmann equations for preheating

 Since $\hat{\chi}(x)$ and $\hat{\pi}_{\chi}(x)$ are canonical variables, they have no explicit time-dependence.
 This is not true of the creation and annihilation operators: the time-dependence of the effective (instantaneous) frequency generates an explicit time-dependence for $\hat{a}_{\mathbf{k}}(t)$ and $\hat{a}^{\dagger}_{\mathbf{k}}(t)$.
 Their full time-evolution is governed by the (interaction-picture) Heisenberg equations

 where the right-most terms have resulted from the time-dependence of the free effective Hamiltonian.
 We see that the explicit time-dependence mixes the creation and annihilation operators, and this will result in non-trivial pair correlations that are essential to the non-adiabatic particle production of preheating.
-This canonical approach was also applied in Ref.~\cite{Morikawa:1984dz}.

 The effective (normal-ordered) Hamiltonian operator $\hat{H}^{\rm eff}_{0}(t)$ can be written as

 from which it follows that

 For completeness, we note that the canonical momentum operator